FormidableLabs/victory/docs/src/content/docs/victory-tooltip.md

 `type: number || function`

-The `cornerRadius` prop determines corner radius of the flyout container.
+The `cornerRadius` prop determines the corner radius of the flyout container.
 This prop may be given as a positive number or a function of datum.

 ```playground
 <VictoryBar